• Skip to primary navigation

 So nowadays, you'll find me with a cup of hot chai and pumpkin bread.
 And what could be more perfect on these lovely cool mornings?

-And I eat my pumpkin bread plain, but you could warm it a bit and spread some butter on the top if desired.
+I typically eat my pumpkin bread plain, but you could also warm it a bit and spread some butter on the top if desired.

-Pumpkin bread can be served as a dessert with any meal.
-And if you want to dress it up, spread a bit of cream cheese frosting onto the slices of bread.
+Enjoy as Dessert - Pumpkin bread can be served as a dessert with any meal.
+If you want to dress it up, spread a bit of whipped cream cheese or cream cheese frosting onto the slices of bread.

-This easy pumpkin spice loaf is also great to share with friends as holiday gifts.
+Holiday Gifts - This easy pumpkin spice loaf is also great to share with friends as a holiday gift.
 You could buy the mini loaf pans, and divide the batter into several small loaves to give away to elderly neighbors.

-(Fill the well-greased pans about 2/3 full.
+(Fill the well-greased pans about ⅔ full.
 I haven't actually tried this.
-But I'm guessing that this recipe will make about 8 -10 mini loaves.
-And I would start checking for doneness after about 25 minutes.)
+But I'm guessing that this recipe would make approximately 8 mini loaves.
+And I would start checking for doneness after about 20 - 25 minutes.)

 pumpkin bread loaf and slices.